Skip to main content

 Why use this tool

-Purpose-built for PNG files — keep crisp line art, screenshots and logos without re-encoding artefacts.
+Designed for PNG files — keeps crisp line art, screenshots, and logos without re-encoding artefacts.

 100% private